 Mink has had the opportunity to intern for Arthur Bell, a regional CPA firm, as well as the Management Advisory and Compliance Services Department of Towson University.
 Upon graduation, she would like to pursue a career in cost accounting or somehow merge her accounting skills into the environmental science industry.
 She has a strong passion for environmental science, serving as a volunteer for Jugbay Wetlands Sanctuary.
 She isn’t ruling out returning to TU after graduation to continue her education in environmental science.

-Even though she has seen the world and had a lot of experience during her military service, Mink says she is most looking forward to is completing her studies and walking across the stage during commencement in May 2018.
+Even though she has seen the world and had a lot of experience during her military service, Mink says what she is most looking forward to is completing her studies and walking across the stage during commencement.

 By Lisa Simmons ’93, Lecturer